PetRay/spring-petclinic/readme.md

 ./mvnw spring-boot:build-image
 ```

-## In case you find a bug/suggested improvement for Spring Petclinic
+## In case you find a bug/suggested improvement for Qlarius Petclinic

 Our issue tracker is available [here](https://github.com/spring-projects/spring-petclinic/issues).